karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/ReverseRouter/LightReverseRouterInterface/getUrl.md

 ================

-abstract public [LightReverseRouterInterface::getUrl](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/ReverseRouter/LightReverseRouterInterface/getUrl.md)(string $routeName, array $urlParameters = []) : string
+abstract public [LightReverseRouterInterface::getUrl](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/ReverseRouter/LightReverseRouterInterface/getUrl.md)(string $routeName, array $urlParameters = [], bool $useAbsolute = null) : string

 Returns the url corresponding to the given route name and url parameters.
+If the useAbsolute flag is set to true, an absolute url will be returned.